 The critically endangered Przewalski Horse, or Mongolian wild horse, is the last surviving subspecies of wild horse. © Nomadic Journeys

-Along the way, travelers will experience staying at a luxury Ger, the traditional Mongolian nomadic housing. © Nomadic Journeys
+Along the way, travelers will experience staying at a private Ger camp, the traditional Mongolian nomadic housing. © Kevin Clement

 Argali are the largest of the wild sheep.
 The impressive horns and skull of a ram can be up to 13% of their total body weight. © Richard Reading